mjculross/Enigma_Visual_Simulator/README.md

    This particular display provides touchscreen input & 320x240 full color
       display using the Adafruit Touch Shield V2 library.

+DISPLAY CALIBRATION:

+   The coordinates returned from the touchscreen will vary slightly from unit
+      to unit, so if you find that the point where you touch on the screen is not matching the point where the Enigma Visual Simulator program responds, then you should run the TFTcal_Adafruit.ino calibration sketch.
+      Doing so will help to determine the touchpad scaling constants TS_MINX, TS_MINY, TS_MAXX, & TS_MAXY on-the-fly which will work best for your particular hardware.
+NOTE: use something small but not too sharp (e.g. a toothpick) to poke the touchscreen during calibration.

 IMPLEMENTATION:

    The design of the encode/decode processing in this sketch is based upon the